Toploader: Commercial success (1999–2001)

 By 1998, Toploader had been picked up by S2 Records, a subsidiary of Sony Music, and signed a six-album deal.
-On 7 May 1999, the band made their first live TV performance on TFI Friday, hosted by Chris Evans.
-On 22 May 2000, their debut album, Onka's Big Moka, was released and became a huge hit.
+On 7 May 1999, the band made their first live TV performance on TFI Friday.
+On 22 May 2000, they released their debut album, Onka's Big Moka.
 It was produced by Dave Eringa, a longtime collaborator of the Manic Street Preachers.
-It debuted at number five in the UK Albums Chart and settled at number four.
-"Dancing in the Moonlight" was the top single off the album, eventually reaching number seven in the UK Singles Chart, while "Achilles Heel" managed to get to number eight.
+It debuted at number five in the UK Albums Chart and peaked at number four.
+"Dancing in the Moonlight" was the top single off the album, reaching number seven in the UK Singles Chart, while "Achilles Heel" reached number eight.
 The band received four nominations at the Brit Awards, though did not win any of them.
 On 24 June 2000, Toploader played at the Glastonbury Festival, as part of the Saturday lineup.

 Breakup (2002–2003)

 In 2002, the band released a second album, Magic Hotel.
 It was poorly received by critics and failed to match the success of the first.
-They struggled with a backlash from the UK music press, and their single "Time of My Life" could only make it into the top 20.
+They experienced backlash from the UK music press, and their single "Time of My Life" fell short of expectations when it peaked at number 18 in the UK charts.
 Due to the negative reception and the album not meeting the same success as the first, the band was dropped by S2.
 Not long after that, they broke up, in 2003.
 Julian Deane retired as a musician and in 2007 founded Raygun Music, a Brighton-based management company that serves both as a record label and publisher.